Tornado outbreak of April 21, 1967

-The 1967 Oak Lawn tornado outbreak was a destructive tornado outbreak and severe weather event that occurred on April 21, 1967, across the Upper Midwest, in particular the towns of Belvidere and Oak Lawn, Illinois.
-Locally known as 'Black Friday,' it was the largest tornado outbreak of 1967 and one of the most notable to ever occur in the Chicago metropolitan area.
+A destructive tornado outbreak affected much of the Midwestern United States on April 21, 1967, in particular the towns of Belvidere and Oak Lawn, Illinois, United States.
+It was the largest tornado outbreak of 1967 and has been described by NWS Chicago as "Northern Illinois' worst tornado disaster".
 The outbreak produced numerous and significant (F2+) tornadoes, with ten of them in Illinois alone.
 Included was one of just six documented violent (F4/F5) tornadoes in the Chicago metropolitan area since the area was first settled.

 Meteorological synopsis

-April 21, 1967, was a warm Friday afternoon in northern Illinois.
-Following a foggy morning with temperatures in the middle 50s°F, temperatures rose rapidly in the afternoon as low geopotential heights approached from the southwest.
+April 21, 1967 was a warm Friday afternoon in northern Illinois.
+Following a foggy morning with temperatures in the middle 50s °F, temperatures rose rapidly in the afternoon as low geopotential heights approached from the southwest.
 A warm front—part of a very deep shortwave trough—passed through Illinois all day and by afternoon moved north of the state.
 As a low-pressure area within an extratropical cyclone approached the area, temperatures rose into the low to mid 70s°F with dew points rising into the 60s°F, an upper-level jet reaching 120 kn, and increasing low-level vertical shear.
 Meanwhile, a persistent mesolow feature near Joliet, Illinois, helped to maintain backed low-level winds from the south.

 As conditions became more favorable for tornadoes and supercells began developing in the Chicago area, the regional U.S. Weather Bureau office issued a tornado watch at 1:50 p.m.
 CDT covering the northern half of Illinois plus southern Wisconsin, eastern Iowa, and western Indiana.
 By 3 p.m.
 CDT/2100 UTC, more than 12 tornadoes had already been spawned from the storm system.